kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Magnolia introduces Zel to army.
 Army is upset at first.
 Zel gives speech.
 Army will fight under Zel.
   - News of Zel and Magnolia's alliance spreads all over the world.
 Mixed receptions.
   - Az'kerash orders Goblin Lord to attack Invrisil and kill Zel.
+- S02 - The Antinium Wars (Pt.3)
+  - The Book "The Second Antinium Wars" is being read.
+It is biased towards drakes and unreliable.
+  - Drakes initiated hostilities with a failed surprise attack on a hive.
+  - The Goblin King, Velan the King, landed on Izril and assaulted the humans at First Landing.
+  - [Ladies] lended aid to the battle.
+It swung the tides but many died.
+Known as the Sacrifice of Roses.
+  - The Necromancer, Az'kerash, was advancing south.
+He began laying siege to Liscor.
+- S02 - The Antinium Wars (Pt.3)
+  - Tallis the Stormbreaker, a goblin lord, was attacked by Antinium.
+He destroyed an army with one spell.
+  - Niers came to the aid of the humans and began leading their armies against the goblin lords.
+  - Zel was holding of Az'kerash's siege at Liscor, but just barely.
+- S02 - The Antinium Wars (Pt.4)
+  - Unexpectedly, the Antinium came to the aid of Liscor.
+Zel charged too.
+Zel killed Az'kerash.
+  - A massive battle of humans vs goblin king started.
+Humans destroying many goblins from range.
+  - Velan charged human archmages out of necessity.
+An arrow from silver rank pierced his eye.
+He died.
+  - This is a mystery.
+Velan should have been able to dodge the arrow.
+Everyone is confused to this day.
+- 4.48
+  - The battle between Zel and goblins begin.
+Zel breaks the initial charge.
+Battle is about equal.
+  - They would lose a battle of attrition.
+Zel asks Magnolie to use her carriage for a daring plan.
+- 4.49
+  - Zel, alone, flies into the middle of the Goblin Lord's army.
+He find him and is winning.
+  - It's a trap, set by Az'kerash.
+Before the killing blow a nearly impervious bone dome surrounds them.
+  - Venitra, Ijvani, Bea, Oom, and Kerash are teleported into the dome.
+They fight Zel.
+  - Zel kills Oom.
+Zel is holding on, just barely.
+Az'kerash sees an opportunity, he teleports in.
+  - Az'kerash kills Zel.
+Zel surprises Az'kerash and lashes out, Az'kerash panics and teleports away.
+  - The Goblin Lord talks with Zel as Zel is dying.
+Zel names him Reiss.
+Reiss orders a withdrawl.

 ## Volume 1